cisc3620/8-texturing/Readme.md

 # Lab 8: Bump mapping

-This branch shows a rotating cube with each side a different color.

 The branch "texture" shows the cube rotating with a bunny image textured onto each side.
 Access by `git checkout texture`.
 Please note that absolute paths are no longer required for the texture.

-The branch "bump" gives you a starting point for the hw that will still give you the same rotating bunny.
+The branch "bump" gives you a starting point for the hw that will initially show a blank gray screen.
 In github you can use the "compare across branches" option to show the changes that have been made to main.cpp:

 * A function for calculating tangents and bitangents
 * Shader variables for tangents and bitangents, along with vertex attribute commands in main